-Figure 35 shows the magnitude spectrum response for the identical 51-tap FIR1 and FIR3 filters.
-The transition band is from 0.4 to $0.6 \times f{IN}$ (the input data rate for the FIR filter) with < 0.002-dB pass-band ripple and > 80-dB stop-band attenuation.
-Figure 36 shows the region from 0.35 to $0.45 \times f{IN}$.
-Up to $0.44 \times f{IN}$, there is less than 0.5 dB of attenuation.
+Figure 36 shows the magnitude spectrum response for the identical 51-tap FIR1 and FIR3 filters.
+The transition band is from 0.4 to $0.6 \times F{IN}$ (the input data rate for the FIR filter) with < 0.002-dB pass-band ripple and > 80-dB stop-band attenuation.
+Figure 37 shows the region from 0.35 to $0.45 \times F{IN}$ - Up to $0.44 \times F{IN}$ there is less than 0.5-dB attenuation.

-Figure 37 shows the magnitude spectrum response for the 19-tap FIR2 filter.
-The transition band is from 0.25 to $0.75 \times f{\text{IN}}$ (the input data rate for the FIR filter) with < 0.002-dB pass-band ripple and > 80-dB stop-band attenuation.
+Figure 38 shows the magnitude spectrum response for the 19-tap FIR2 filter.
+The transition band is from 0.25 to 0.75x $F{IN}$ (the input data rate for the FIR filter) with < 0.002-dB pass-band ripple and > 80-dB stop-band attenuation.

-The DAC5687 also has an inverse sinc filter (FIR4) that runs at the DAC update rate (f{DAC}) that can be used to flatten the frequency response of the sample-and-hold output.
-The DAC sample-and-hold output sets the output current and holds it constant for one DAC clock cycle until the next sample, resulting in the well-known sin(x)/x or sinc(x) frequency response shown in Figure 38 (red dash-dotted line).
-The inverse sinc filter response (Figure 38, blue solid line) has the opposite frequency response between 0 to $0.4 \times f{DAC}$, resulting in the combined response (Figure 38, green dotted line).
-Between 0 to $0.4 \times f{DAC}$, the inverse sinc filter compensates the sample-and-hold rolloff with less than 0.03-dB error.
+The DAC5687 also has an inverse Sinc filter (FIR4) that runs at the DAC update rate ( $f{DAC}$ ) that can be used to flatten the frequency response of the sample and hold output.
+The DAC sample and hold output set the output current and holds it constant for one DAC clock cycle until the next sample, resulting in the well known Sin(x)/x or Sinc(x) frequency response shown in Figure 39 (black solid line).
+The inverse sinc filter response (Figure 39, blue dotted line) has the opposite frequency response between 0 to $0.4 \times f{DAC}$ , resulting in the combined response (Figure 39, red dashed line).
+Between 0 to $0.4 \times f{DAC}$ , the inverse sin filter compensates the sample and hold rolloff with less than < 0.03-dB error.

-The inverse sinc filter has a gain > 1 at all frequencies.
+The inverse sine filter has a gain > 1 at all frequencies.
 Therefore, the signal input to FIR4 must be reduced from full scale to prevent saturation in the filter.
-The amount of backoff required depends on the signal frequency, and is set such that at the signal frequencies, the combination of the input signal and filter response is less than 1 (0 dB).
-For example, if the signal input to FIR4 is at $0.25 \times f{DAC}$, the response of FIR4 is 0.9 dB, and the signal must be backed off from full scale by 0.9 dB.
+The amount of backoff required depends on the signal frequency and is set such that at the signal frequencies the combination of the input signal and filter response is less than 1 (0 dB).
+For example, if the signal input to FIR4 is at 0.25 × $f{DAC}$ , the response of FIR4 is 0.9 dB, and the signal will need to be backed off from full scale by 0.9 dB.
 The gain function in the QMC block can be used to set reduce amplitude of the input signal.
-The advantage of FIR4 having a positive gain at all frequencies is that the user is then able to optimize backoff of the signal based on the signal frequency.
+The advantage of FIR4 having a positive gain at all frequencies is that the user is then able to optimized backoff of the signal based on the signal frequency.